maxpou/maxpou.fr/content/_drafts/2020-code-review/code-review.md

 ## Tips for better code review

-* Use the hide whitespace option.
+* To remove noise, you can use the "hide whitespace" option.
-* If your PR is not ready, mark it as WIP (prefix it with `WIP:`).
+* If your PR is not ready, mark it as *in progress* (prefix it with `WIP:` in GitLab).
 Don't waste someone else time!
 * Asking junior to review your code first.
-If a junior
+If a senior developper review the PR first, the junior will be less eager to spot issues.

 *Inspired by [thoughtbot code review guide](https://github.com/thoughtbot/guides/tree/master/code-review).*